What Happens if I am Charged with Kidnapping in Georgia?

 I did not complete the crime: Just because the kidnapping was interrupted does not mean that a crime as not committed.
 While the accused may not be convicted of kidnapping, they could still be convicted of attempted kidnapping.

 Felony charges are not to be taken lightly.
-Lawson and Berry and their team of kidnapping Lawyers are here for you and can help you through this emotional process.
+Lawson and Berry and their team of kidnapping lawyers in Georgia are here for you and can help you through this emotional process.
 A felony conviction can be detrimental to both you and your family.
 Do not wait to contact us.
 Call today for a free consultation.